vikinglock/bento/README.md

 compile to apps

-webgl (expect in a month)(technically also windows)
+webgl (expect ~~in a month~~ NEVER HAHAHAHAHHAHAHAHA)(i'll do it later with emscripten)

-windows (a while (months) or less if someone lets me borrow their windows)

-vulkan (expect like a week or 2 (or 3 years) after windows comes out)
+vulkan (expect like 4 months or 2 (or 3) years)

 ## anything i put here sounds really corporate so you get a large body of large text

 ### easy to use

-even though bento is written in C++ (best language) which is often regarded as the hardest language to learn, bento wraps all the complicated and sometimes convoluted code into neat little functions.
+even though bento is written in C++ (the best language) which is often regarded as the hardest language to learn, bento wraps all the complicated and sometimes convoluted code into neat little functions.

 for example, creating a window is as easy as running
 ```